Yazan0930/FilVakt/README.md

-# Digital Document Management System for Karlskrona Kommun's Home Care Department
+# Digital Document Management System

 ## Description
-This project involves the development of a digital document management system for the home care department of Karlskrona Kommun.
+This project involves the development of a digital document management system for the home care department.
 The system aims to eliminate the risk of staff missing important documents, even after periods of absence.
 It includes a Kanban board to manage tasks, track document statuses, and ensure everyone stays updated with the latest information.
 By digitizing document management, the project reduces paper usage and promotes an eco-friendly and efficient work environment.

 ## Key Benefits
 - **Improved Document Overview and Accessibility**: Easily find and manage important documents.